 University Wide Resources:

-All registered sociology graduate students are assigned an account (user name and password) through the JHU Enterprise Directory (JHED) accessible through the JHU Portal at http://my.johnshopkins.edu.
+- How do I obtain a JHED account?
+All registered sociology graduate students are assigned an account (user name and password) through the JHU Enterprise Directory (JHED) accessible through the JHU Portal at my.jh.edu.
 These same credentials are used for the sociology computer lab access.
-If you are having problems logging to the lab computers please contact Nina Agopian.
+If you are having problems logging to the lab computers please contact Rick Sanchez.

-- Log on to http://my.johnshopkins.edu.
+- Log on to my.jh.edu.
 If you are using an on campus PC, you can find your logon ID by typing your last and first name in the provided search space at the top of the page.
-If you are off campus, email Nina Agopian to have your logon ID sent to you.
+If you are off campus, email Rick Sanchez to have your logon ID sent to you.

 - This will complete the setup process.
-You can access your mail through the web client at http://jhem.johnshopkins.edu or http://my.johnshopkins.edu (there is a button for JHEM on the departmental home page as well).
+You can access your mail through a web client or use a local e-mail client.
 You will need your JHED LID (logonID) and password to be able to log on.

 This section is important.
 Please read and follow these guidelines when using the lab.
 Repeated failure to do so could result in loss of lab privileges.
 Hopkins wide policies for use of technology resources are posted at: http://it.jhu.edu/policies.